Charlie Ayers: XARSC

 Information & Referral which provides info on resources in the community for seniors;

-Telephone Reassurance is a program where seniors are linked up to a volunteer phone friend, who will call them regularly to provide friendship and support;
+Telephone Reassurance is a program where seniors are linked up to a volunteer phone friend, who will call them regularly to provide support;

 Medical transportation registrations;.
 Assessing Greene County seniors 60/older for out of town medical transportation needs